Alaaezzel-deen/Machine-Learning-Experiments-on-Multiple-Datasets/README.md

 3. Run each cell step by step

 Make sure the datasets are placed in the data/ folder or download them from the provided links.
+The datasets used in this project are included in the data/datasets